Oscar L. Shafter: Career

-In 1854, at the invitation of a Vermont friend, Trevor Park, Shafter came to California and practiced law in San Francisco with Halleck, Peachy, Billings & Park.
+In 1854, at the invitation of a Vermont friend, Trenor Park, Shafter came to California and practiced law in San Francisco with Halleck, Peachy, Billings & Park.
 His brother, James McMillan Shafter, also attended Wesleyan University, and graduated from Yale Law School.
-Arriving in San Francisco in 1855, James joined his brother Oscar in forming the firm of Shafter, Shafter, Park and Heydenfeldt with Trevor Park and Solomon Heydenfeldt, who was the first elected Jewish member of the California Supreme Court, serving from 1852 to 1857.
+Arriving in San Francisco in 1855, James joined his brother Oscar in forming the firm of Shafter, Shafter, Park and Heydenfeldt with Park and Solomon Heydenfeldt, who was the first elected Jewish member of the California Supreme Court, serving from 1852 to 1857.
 Oscar was renowned as a real estate attorney and expert in quieting title.

-In 1857, a complex real estate litigation resulted in Shafter winning a victory for his client, Dr. Robert McMillan, of a large tract of land at Point Reyes in Marin County.
+In 1857, a complex real estate litigation resulted in Shafter winning a victory for his client, Dr. Robert McMillan, of a large tract of land at Point Reyes (including Rancho Punta de los Reyes Sobrante and Rancho Punta de los Reyes) in Marin County.
 McMillan sold the 75,000 acre property at a discount to the Shafters, who paid roughly $85,000 for the parcel.
 In turn, they leased land to dairy farmers who provided milk and butter to an ever-growing San Francisco and prospered.
 The families of Oscar and James Shafter owned large portions of Point Reyes from 1857 to 1919, when the land was sold in parcels.

 In 1860, Shafter was the Republican nominee for U.S. Senate, but lost to Lecompton Democrat Milton Latham.
 In 1863, a constitutional amendment meant all of the seats of the Supreme Court of California were open for election.
 In October 1863, Oscar Shafter was elected as a justice on the Republican Party ticket, and begin his term in January 1864.
 The justices drew lots for term length and Shafter was assigned the long, 10-year term as an associate justice.
 In December 1867, he resigned due to ill health.
 Governor Henry Huntly Haight appointed Joseph B. Crockett to Shafter's seat.

 Shafter was again a candidate for U.S. Senate in the 1873 special and regular Senatorial elections, but lost to Democrat John S. Hager and Anti-Monopolist Newton Booth, respectively.

 Seeking to recover his health, Shafter traveled to Europe in 1872.
 He died age 60 at Florence, Italy, on January 22, 1873.